 To ensure that Canadians can exercise their democratic right to vote, Elections Canada conducts a Voter Information Campaign before and during federal elections to provide Canadians with all the information they need on when, where and ways to register and vote in a federal election.

 The national campaign, delivered through a series of products with consistent messages and look and feel, primarily targets the general population and groups who face higher-than-average barriers to participating in elections: new voters (youth and new Canadian citizens,) Indigenous electors, and electors with disabilities.

-For the first time in 2019, Elections Canada launched its Voter Information Campaign prior to the election call (pre-election campaign) to increase awareness, position itself as the official source of information on the electoral process, and encourage eligible Canadians to register to vote and work in the federal election.
-The pre-election campaign targets the general population with a focus on new voters and other priority groups with lower electoral participation rates.
+For the first time in 2019, Elections Canada launched its voter information campaign prior to the election call (pre-election campaign) to increase awareness of the federal election, position itself as the official source of information on the electoral process, and encourage eligible Canadians to register to vote and work in the federal election.
+The pre-election campaign targeted the general population with a focus on new voters and other priority groups with lower electoral participation rates.

 One of Elections Canada's key roles is to communicate effectively and clearly to Canadians about the electoral process, including registration procedures and the identification required to vote.
 To that end, the agency has developed many resources to reach out to the Canadian electorate, especially those who face barriers to voting (youth and students, seniors, Indigenous electors, persons with disabilities, electors who are homeless and members of ethnocultural communities).
 Electors in these groups often lack the identification documents required to prove their address.
 They are less likely to be registered and receive a voter information card (VIC).
 Our research over the last 15 years indicates that the VIC is the main source of information on voting for electors.